jgaa/restc-cpp/README.md

   - unittest-cpp (If compiled with testing enabled)
   - openssl or libressl (If compiled with TLS support)
   - zlib (If compiled with compression support)

+rapidjson and unittest-cpp is attached to the project as git sub-modules.

 # License
 Usually I use some version of GPL or LGPL for my projects.
 This